atcase/battle/README.md

 - `velocity_angle`: The current direction (in degrees) that the robot is moving.
 - `hull_angle`: The current direction (in degrees) that the hull is facing.
 - `turret_angle`: The angular difference between where the hull is facing, and where the gun turret is facing.
 If set to 0 then the gun turret is facing forwards.
-- `radar_angle`: The angular difference between where the gun turret is facing, and where the scannign radar is facing. i.e. the radar is sitting on top of the gun turret and moves whenever the turret moves.
+- `radar_angle`: The angular difference between where the gun turret is facing, and where the scanning radar is facing. i.e. the radar is sitting on top of the gun turret and moves whenever the turret moves.
 It can also move independently if commanded.
 - `health`: The current health of the spaceship from 100% down to 0%.
 - `weapon_energy`: The current weapon energy.
 The weapons recharge each frame, and firing the weapon depletes energy.
 - `radius`: The radius of the spaceship.
 This is a constant value and is used to calculate whether the spaceship has been hit.
 - `radar_ping`: If the radar detected an enemy spaceship during the last scan (rotation), this value indicates the distance.
-- `got_hit`: If the ship was hit during the last turn, this flag will be True.
+- `got_hit`: If the ship was hit during the last turn, this flag will be `True`.
-- `bumped_wall`: If the ship bumped the wall defined by the 1000x1000 battlefield, this flag will be True.
+- `bumped_wall`: If the ship bumped the wall defined by the 1000x1000 battlefield, this flag will be `True`.
 - `cmd_q_len`: The robot may queue up several commands to the spaceship.
 This property indicates how many commands are already queued.

 ## Connecting a new robot to a server